FTM-Labs/Aptos-NFT-Mint/README.md

 Basically, you need layered art and use hashlips the generate images and metadata.

 The metadata format we need is super simple. (the metadata format you generated from hashlips will work, we will just ignore the other attributes)
+However, make sure each metadata file has a different, unique name.
 ```json
 {
   "name": "NFT NAME",